Consumer Medicine Information

 Do not store Nitrolingual Pumpspray or any other medicine in the bathroom or near a sink or stove.
 Do not leave it in the car on hot days.
 Heat and dampness can destroy some medicines.

 Keep Nitrolingual Pumpspray where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 Dispose of the bottle where children cannot reach it.
 There may be some solution left in the bottle which could harm them.

 If your doctor tells you to stop using Nitrolingual Pumpspray, or the spray has passed its expiry date, ask your pharmacist what to do with any spray left over.

 Do not open the empty container by force.

 Do not spray into flames, onto red-hot surfaces or incinerate.

 What it looks like

 Nitrolingual Pumpspray is a metered dose pump spray.
 It delivers glyceryl trinitrate in the form of spray droplets.
-It is packaged in a glass bottle which contains 14.7mL of solution (200 doses).
+It is packaged in a plastic bottle which contains 13.9 mL of solution (200 doses).

 - glyceryl trinitrate 400 micrograms per metered dose spray.